-1. The operating budget finances the day-to-day provision of City services totals \$31.1million.
+1. The operating budget finances the day-to-day provision of City services totals \$32.6 million.
 2. The capital Improvement budget funds the construction of city facilities, such as City Hall, Police and Fire stations, in addition to the construction of roads, public amenities and other infrastructure throughout the City.
 The program totals \$6.1 million, which includes \$958 thousand from grants.
 3. The debt service budget is used to repay money borrowed by the City, primarily for capital improvements, and amounts to \$0.8 million.
 This total is a combined total expenditure from the General Fund, Capital Improvement Sales Tax Fund, Park and Storm Water Sales Tax Fund and Enterprise Fund (Public Parking Garage).
 The City does not have budget for Debt Service Fund due to the General Obligation Bonds Series 2005 was paid off in FY 2015.
 4. The operating transfer in and transfer out between General Fund and other funds mostly for overhead cost.
 The details of transfers are presented in the Combined Statement of Revenues, Expenditures and Fund Balance.
 The transfers in is offset with transfers out, as such they will not have any impact to the total operating expenditures.

-The total budget, including all four components, is \$38.9 million for FY 2019.
-This represents an increase of \$2.8 million from the FY 2018 total budget.
-This is primarily due to the public safety sales tax.
-In 2019, the City projected this revenue to be approximately \$1.7 million.
+The total budget, including all four components, is \$38.4 million for FY 2019.
+This represents an increase of \$2.3 million from the FY 2018 total budget.
+This is primarily due to the project for Police Station construction of \$1.3 million.

-As you can see from the pie chart below, the operating (82.2%) and capital improvement (15.7%) appropriations account for 97.9% of the total appropriations.
-Debt Service is accountable for 2.1%.
+As you can see from the pie chart below, the operating (84.7%) and capital improvement (13.5%) appropriations account for 98.2% of the total appropriations.
+Debt Service is accountable for 1.8%.
 Operating budget is discussed on the following page.
 The Capital Improvement Program can be found in the last section of this budget book.